rory-loughrey-kainos/Platform_Academy_Clone/Week 3/Day 1 - AWS Overview.md

 1. What is Amazon EC2?
+    - Essentially AWS VMs
 2. What are the high-level features of EC2?
+    - deploying pre-built or custom images to run compute workloads
+    - can attach services such as storage, as well as clustering VMs
 3. Describe the four different storage options availble to EC2 instances
+    - EBS - elastic block store (equiv of v-disks)
+    - S3 - general blco storage
+    - EFS - extended file service - useful for fileshares
+    - EC2 instance store - temp storage directly connected to instance (local on instance therefore volatile with instance)
 4. Excercise: Tutorial Amazon Linux 2023
     - Stand up Amazon Linux 2023 instance from getting started tutorial
     - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html